 - 2 strawberries

-Strawberry and banana is a great Pupsicle recipe for dogs who like fruit.
-For us, Prim enjoys this recipe, but Goomba has no interest in it.
+Strawberry and banana is one of our favorite Pupsicle recipes for dogs who like fruit.
+For us, Prim enjoys this recipe, but Goomba has 0 interest in it.
 All you’ll need to do is mix the three ingredients together and pour them into the tray mold.
 Like the peanut butter and banana recipe, this one is easier with a blender, but it’s possible without one.
 The amount of refills varies by the size of the banana.
 If the recipe makes more than 4 refills, we just keep whatever’s left in the fridge and pour it into the mold once the first round freezes.

-This recipe isn’t high calorie, but does have a decent amount of sugar from the fruit.
-We reserve the recipes that have higher sugar or higher calories for after playtime, like using our homemade flirt pole!
-It’s super easy to make and Prim chases it around our house.
-As with the peanut butter and banana recipe, if your dog doesn’t like banana, you can easily substitute it with a different option, like sweet potato.
+This recipe isn’t high calorie, but has a decent amount of sugar from the fruit.
+We reserve the recipes that have higher sugar or higher calories for after playtime, like after using our homemade flirt pole!
+It’s super easy to make, and Prim chases it around our house.
+As with the peanut butter and banana recipe, if your dog doesn’t like banana, you can easily substitute it with a different option, like sweet potato or pumpkin.

 Turkey stew